There are three steps to receiving your Promise scholarship.

 Step One: The NHP Student Pledge

 The Student Pledge form must be filled out to enroll in the program.
 This serves two purposes.
 One, it creates a contract between you, your parents, and us.
 Two, it gives us the permission we need to share and receive information about you with your school and us.
-This also lets us the ability to determine your eligibility for the scholarship.
+This also lets us the ability to determine your eligibility for the scholarship and share college-access opportunities and upcoming volunteer opportunities.

 Only online submissions will be permitted and we encourage students to begin this process in middle school.
 Filling out the form now will begin the process of awareness for New Haven Promise events, deadlines and other important information to come.
 If you are a senior and you haven’t filled out the pledge form, the application process will allow you to do so, but will also require a few additional steps.